What Hormone Causes Demineralization Of Bones Spontaneous Fractures

 Demineralization of bones is a process in which the bones gradually lose minerals, such as calcium, over time.
 If left untreated, this process can lead to a range of complications, some of which may be severe and require medical attention.

-See also Is Hot Water Left Or Right
+See also Is There Sodium In Distilled Water

 The most common complication associated with demineralization of bones is osteoporosis.
 This condition causes weakened and brittle bones due to the lack of minerals in the bones.
 It increases the risk of fractures and can cause chronic pain.
 It can also lead to an increased risk of developing other conditions such as arthritis and scoliosis.